 handmade global textiles

-Maelu is an ethical women’s apparel line designed by Meghna Dave in her Atlanta studio and handmade in India using traditional artisan techniques such as block printing, hand weaving and screen printing.
+Maelu is an ethical women’s apparel line designed by Meghna Dave in her studio and handmade in India using traditional artisan techniques such as block printing, hand weaving and screen printing.
 We focus on sustainable textiles made with natural fibers and vegetable dyes.

 Maelu has a relationship with a family of artisans in India that have been block printing for generations.